Boundary condition and reflection anomaly in $2+1$ dimensions: Introduction

 \section{Introduction}

-At the quantum level, there can be a obstruction of gauging a symmetry, which is called an 't~Hooft anomaly\cite{Hooft1980}.
+At the quantum level, there can be an obstruction of gauging a symmetry, which is called an 't~Hooft anomaly\cite{Hooft1980}.
 Clarifying whether the symmetry is anomalous is important because an anomaly provides a powerful constraint on the phase of the theory.
-We can also use the theory with an anomaly in $d$ dimensions to classify symmetry protected topological (SPT) phases in $d+1$ dimensions\cite{Vishwanath2013,Wang2013,Wang2014,Wang2014a}, which are quantum states of matter with a specific symmetry that is gapped but cannot be adiabatically connected to the trivially gapped phase.
-This application is based on the conjecture that when we define an SPT phase with the symmetry $G$ on a manifold with a boundary, it is always associated with boundary degrees of freedom that carries an anomaly of the symmetry $G$, but the total system does not have the anomaly.
+The theory with an anomaly in $d$ dimensions can also be employed for the classification of symmetry-protected topological (SPT) phases in $d+1$ dimensions\cite{Vishwanath2013,Wang2013,Wang2014,Wang2014a}.
+This application is based on the conjecture that when we define an SPT phase with the symmetry $G$ on a manifold with a boundary, it is always associated with boundary degrees of freedom that carry an anomaly of the symmetry $G$, but the total system does not have the anomaly.

 The classification of $3+1$ dimensional SPT phases was argued for several symmetries\cite{Fidkowski2013,Wang2014,Wang2014a,Kapustin2015}.
-Interestingly, the free fermion classification of SPT phases with the reflection symmetry, which is given by $\mathbb Z$, is reduced to $\mathbb Z_{16}$ in the presence of the interaction\cite{Fidkowski2013}.
-The action of the free fermion SPT phase is given by the eta invariant, the calculation of which confirms the classification\cite{Witten2016a}.
+Remarkably, the free fermion classification of SPT phases with the reflection symmetry, given by $\mathbb Z$, is reduced to $\mathbb Z_{16}$ when interactions are introduced\cite{Fidkowski2013}.
+This classification is confirmed by calculating the eta invariant, which is the action of the free fermion SPT phase\cite{Witten2016a}.
 The surface theory of this SPT phase is the $2+1$d free massless Majorana fermion theory, which has an anomaly of the reflection symmetry.
 Corresponding to this relation, the 16 Majorana fermion theory does not have the reflection anomaly\cite{Hsieh2016,Witten2016a,Tachikawa2017a}.
-It is known that there is a one-to-one correspondence between this $2+1$d anomaly and the $3+1$d anomaly of the $\mathbb Z_4$ symmetry whose element $2\in\mathbb Z_4$ coincides $(-1)^F$.
-The $3+1$d single Majorana fermion theory has the anomaly of the $\mathbb Z_4$ symmetry, and the 16 Majorana fermion theory does not have the anomaly\cite{Tachikawa2019}.
+In $3+1$ dimensions, the classification of the $\mathbb Z_4$ symmetry, with its generator $X$ satisfying $X^2=(-1)^F$, is also given by $\mathbb Z_{16}$ \cite{Hsieh2016}.
+This coincidence is explained by an isomorphism between corresponding bordism groups \cite{Tachikawa2019}.
+The $3+1$d single Majorana fermion theory has the anomaly of the $\mathbb Z_4$ symmetry, and the 16 Majorana fermion theory does not have the anomaly \cite{Tachikawa2019}.